Wine and Cycle tour.

 35-40 km, 650m elevation, medium, 5.5/10.

-08.00 Departure.
-We shall venture in the beginning of wine making, some 3,500 years ago, in the area of Ancient Nemea.
-Agiorgitiko, the red, hearty variety which Hercules himself favored, is the trademark of the area and is cultivated here since and in recent years is beginning to become recognized as one of the greatest reds world-wide.
-It is referred to as a great Nemea, owing its name to the area where it is mostly and more successfully cultivated, the same way one would say a great Bordeaux, while not considered an equal, obviously, yet.
-After about 60 minutes we reach Chiliomodi, birthplace of actress Irene Pappas, where our ride starts.
-We ride zig- zags through the vineyards for about 35-40 km with a total elevation of about 500 m, (difficulty 6/10) and after a brief wine tasting stop in one of the numerous wineries of the area, we reach the site of Ancient Nemea, where we shall be given a tour of the ancient site, museum and Stadium by Steven Miller, the very man who excavated the area.
+07.00-08.00 your breakfast will be served and afterwards, we shall venture to the beginning of winemaking, some 3,500 years ago, in the area of Ancient Nemea.
+Agiorgitiko, the red, hearty variety which Hercules himself favoured, is the trademark of the area and is cultivated here since and in recent years is beginning to become recognized as one of the greatest reds world-wide.
+It is referred to as a great Nemea, owing its name to the area where it is mostly and more successfully cultivated, the same way one would say a great Bordeaux would, while obviously not being considered an equal…yet.
+After about 60 minutes we reach Chiliomodi, the birthplace of actress Irene Pappas, where our ride starts.
+We ride zigzags through the vineyards for about 35-40 km with a total elevation of about 500 m, and after a brief wine tasting stop in one of the numerous wineries of the area, we reach the site of Ancient Nemea, where we shall be given a tour of the ancient site, museum and Stadium by Steven Miller, the very man who excavated the area.
 He is now a local citizen, having devoted his life to the excavation of the site.

 Following that, we continue to visit Nemea and the prominent Semeli winery, uphill, after Koutsi, overlooking the valley in a very Tuscan view.

 Finally, we move on to Nafplion, the first capital of Greece, where we spend the rest of the afternoon and evening, stroll through the beautifully preserved streets and old buildings, visit the Medieval Palamidi castle and have a drink or set dinner at 360, the best wine bar in Peloponnese.